WalmsleyIsRad/reflection/README.md

 # End of Fourth Week
 ## 9/29/2017
 I learned about different types of mammals, birds, reptiles.
 I learned that Aaron Swartz was a programmer who created xml and he committed suicide because he believed that sharing information should be free.
 I learned the format of xml and html.
 Xml is open and closed with <,>, and to end a part of xml you have to </"fill in the blank">.
 Html is used to link files on the World Wide Web.
 Html has the same format as xml with the <,>, and /.
 Examples of nodes are <"node">.
 Xml is used for self-describing.

+---

+# End of Fifth Week
+## 10/5/2017
+I learned more advanced mechanics of html.
+I realized what I did wrong on the xml animals project and fixed it.
+I learned that if you type in the ip address and the port then you can see ubuntu on the internet.
+I learned the head, title, and body of html.
+I learned how to underline, italize, and bold text on html.
+I learned how to use hyperlinks that link to different websites from a main website.
+I learned how to put in an image into html.
+I learned that Mr. Gold is the most disappointing teacher because he doesn't like ice cream.